Home/ Practice Areas/ Civil Litigation

 When should I hire a civil litigation attorney?+

 As early as possible.
 Pre-suit work often shapes the outcome of a dispute more than anything that happens after a complaint is filed.
-Demand strategy, evidence preservation, statute of limitations analysis, and settlement positioning all benefit from early counsel involvement.
+Demand strategy and statute of limitations analysis benefit substantially from early counsel involvement, and evidence preservation is harder to do retroactively.

 Do civil disputes always go to trial?+

 No. Most civil cases settle before trial through negotiation, mediation, or motion practice.
-Cases that settle on favorable terms are typically those that were prepared as if they would proceed to trial.
-The threat of a well-prepared trial posture is what produces strong settlements.
+The cases that settle on favorable terms tend to be the ones that were prepared as if they would proceed to trial.
+A well-prepared trial posture is what produces strong settlements.

 How long do civil litigation cases take?+

-Timelines vary considerably.
+Timelines vary.
 Simple contract disputes resolved at the demand or motion-to-dismiss stage may take a few months.
 Cases that proceed through full discovery and motion practice typically take 12 to 24 months.
 Complex commercial litigation with multiple parties or extensive discovery can run longer.

 What is the statute of limitations for a civil claim in Florida?+